Chart Color Schemes

 Silverwater - Newington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-nine infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
-Notable projects include Club Ryde Ex Mixed Use Development, 287-295 Victoria Road Development, 233-235 Victoria Road Mixed Use, and Parramatta Light Rail Stage 2.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects likely to affect the area.
+Notable ones include Club Ryde Ex Mixed Use Development, 287-295 Victoria Road Development, Parramatta Light Rail Stage 2, and 233-235 Victoria Road Mixed Use.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.